Windows 7 Forums Search

 The size of each restore point will vary from system to system due to what you may have installed.
 As a rough guidline, I would give about 1.3GB of space for each restore point that you would like to keep.
 You can adjust the MAX size as needed if you are not getting the amount of restore points you would like though.

-As space fills up, older restore points will be deleted to make room for new ones.
+As space fills up, older restore points and system images will be deleted to make room for new ones.

 OPTION ONE